Types of Ferns to Grow Indoors

 Button Fern

-Trailing fronds densely covered with leathery, button-shaped leaflets make button fern a spectacular accent among other tropical plants.
-Put one on a multi-level plant stand with flowering plants -- or other ferns.
+Trailing fronds densely covered with leathery, round leaflets make button fern a spectacular accent among other tropical plants.
+Put one on a multi-level plant stand with flowering plants -- or other types of ferns.

 It's not the heat, it's the humidity...